Beef & Cheddar Sliders

 Here's what I've figured out about getting the timing right: put everything together just before baking.
 Your rolls stay firm, and the cheese sauce maintains its ideal texture.
 If you're getting ready early, keep your sauces warm separately, and have your beef ready to go.
 Once company shows up, you can finish them in just a few minutes.

-Roast Beef & Cheddar Sliders Recipe Pin it
+Roast Beef & Cheddar Sliders Recipe Save

 Roast Beef & Cheddar Sliders Recipe | recipesclare.com